 Analysis of Poem "Auto Wreck" by Karl Shapiro

-Karl Shapiro and Auto Wreck
+Karl Shapiro and a Summary of Auto Wreck

 Auto Wreck is a poem that concentrates on a "live" car accident and brings the reader directly into contact with the consequences of such a violent, horrific scenario.
 It is a commentary on a modern phenomena, that of the highway smash, and is full of vivid imagery.
 It also asks important questions about the nature of human fragility, and how we react to such sudden death.